Maat-ka-Ra Hatshepsut

 South view of the 8th Pylon.
 The pylon is the first building in ancient Egypt, which was completely made of sandstone.

-Along the southern processional route to the temple of Luxor the 8th Pylon was built or finished - possibly the Pylon was already begun during the reign of her father, Thutmosis I, or her husband, Thutmosis II - during the reign of Hatshepsut.
+Along the southern processional route to the temple of Luxor the 8th Pylon was built by Hatshepsut or finished during her reign - if the Pylon was already begun during the reign of her father, Thutmosis I, or her husband, Thutmosis II.

-The decoration of this pylon is probably to be dated to the end of the reign of Hatshepsut (Martinez, "Le VIIIe pylone", quoted after Loeben, 2001).
-This is in agreement with the writing of the throne-name of Thutmosis III, "Men-kheper-ka-Ra" (see photo left), which according to the investigation of Brovarski (JEA 62, 1976) is testified only for the years of the co-regency (years 5 - 20).
+The decoration of this pylon is probably to be dated to the end of the reign of Hatshepsut (Martinez, "Le VIIIe pylone", 1993).
+This is in agreement with the writing of the throne-name of Thutmosis III, "Men-kheper-ka-Ra" (see photo left), which according to Brovarski (JEA 62, 1976) is testified only for the years of the co-regency (years 5 - 20).

 Cartouche reading "Men-kheper-ka-Ra" at the 8th pylon.

-The pylon probably replaced the "Great southern gate" built by Amenhotep I. Some limestone blocks of this gate were recovered from the "Cour de la Cachette" (Grimal, Larché, Cahiers de Karnak XII, loc.cit.).
+The pylon was built next to or probably replaced the "Great southern gate" built by Amenhotep I. Some limestone blocks of this gate were recovered from the "Cour de la Cachette" (Grimal, Larché, Cahiers de Karnak XII, loc.cit.).
 Today, a lintel of the gate is exhibited in the Open Air Museum at Karnak and contains the specification of the gate height: approx. 10 m).
 However, at least it has been dismantled by Thutmosis III when he erected the 7th Pylon.

 In front of the southern side of the 8th Pylon a several colossal statues had been erected, these are discussed on a separate page.